 Our graduates have landed jobs with the SEC Network, Apple News, The New York Times, Fox News, Southern Living, NBC News, Vogue, FedEx, ESPN and hundreds of local and regional news and sports organizations.

 Students in the journalism program can obtain an emphasis in the following:

 Integrated marketing communications (IMC) teaches students how to strategically use messaging - written, visual, verbal or other means - to persuade and sell.
 It prepares graduates for multi-faceted careers in corporate communications, public relations, advertising, sales, government, nonprofits and more.

-Our graduates work at a variety of companies nationally and internationally, including the PGA Tour, TikTok, Fleishman Hillard, Burson Cohn & Wolfe, Anheuser Busch, Green Bay Packers, Atlanta Hawks, NBA on Turner TNT, USA TODAY, CNN, ESPN, Elle Decor, and at hospitals, nonprofits, government agencies and even the White House.
+Our graduates work at a variety of companies nationally and internationally, including the PGA Tour, TikTok, Fleishman Hillard, Burson Cohn & Wolfe, Anheuser Busch, Tom Ford, Amazon and at hospitals, nonprofits, government agencies and even the White House.

 Our school offers a variety of specializations for both the Journalism and IMC programs.
 Specializations will not only enhance your experience here but will allow you to separate yourself from the pack when applying for jobs down the road.

 This specialization is for those who are interested in trends, marketing and branding in the fashion industry.
 You’ll take classes such as Fashion Promotion & Media as well as Fashion Merchandising.
 You will then be required to choose from Intro to Video Storytelling, Commercial Photography, NYC Internship Experience, a preapproved 3-credit fashion-themed course or a preapproved 3-credit fashion-themed internship.